Set up G Suite Password Sync

 - Click Authorize Now.

-- When prompted, sign in to your G Suite account using the email address entered earlier.
+- When prompted, sign in to your Google Account using the email address entered earlier.
 Click Continue.

 - If prompted, provide your administrator username and password and click Sign in.